Asma833/dataseed-remittance-maker/README.md

-# NIUM Web Agent Portal
+# EBIX Web Agent Portal

-A modern React-based web portal for NIUM agents built with TypeScript and Vite.
+A modern React-based web portal for EBIX agents built with TypeScript and Vite.

 ## Features